arcanel4bs/VibeSync/README.md

 ## Why VibeSync?

-Ever got your code working perfectly, then made a small change that broke everything?
+Ever got your code working perfectly, then you or a Coding Assistant like Cursor or Windsurf made a change that broke everything?
 VibeSync lets you:

-- Create checkpoints at key development milestones
+- Respawn on a safe state at key development milestones
 - Experiment freely with the safety of easy rollbacks
 - Avoid complex Git operations for local development iterations
 - Demonstrate different stages of a feature to teammates or clients